 This is the second book I have read that is written by Erich Segal.
 Love Story was brilliant in its portrayal of evident and non-evident emotions.
 Only Love, throughout its length was also impeccable, the everlasting bond between Matthew and Evie and the magnetism between Matthew and Silvia.
 A heartbreaking story of a love lost and a love found.
 But when it comes to end, how he (Matthew) can say that I have always loved you, Evie.
 We, as human, always keep parts of them whom we loved once.
 One can be free and moved on.
 And in order to do so, we forgive them and ourselves, keep the good memories with ourselves and not put blame on the other one.
 Whatever the reason Silvia had for her disappearance from his life whether it was sense of responsibility or fear for survival, it cannot change the fact what she and Matthew had once was beautiful and it was Love.

-You know life has changed when you no longer crave for your birthday cake nor you need a birthday bash.
+You know your life has changed when you no longer crave for a birthday cake nor you need a birthday bash.
 Just few close friends and family will do the trick.

-This year on 27th September I turned umm…. let’s say plus one than how much older I was on my last birthday. 😛 😀 This was different in many ways.
-My younger brother came to visit me this time.
+This year on September 27th I turned umm…. let’s say plus one than how much older I was on my last birthday. 😛 😀 This was different in many ways.
+My younger brother came to visit me.
 I have not been home in around eight long months.
-This is the longest I have been away from home.
+This is the longest I have been away from my home.
 I was missing home and he was also missing me, well not exactly me but our fights :D. I do not remember when I was with him last on my birthday.
-But it cannot be any less than decade.
-I could not ask for more and happily cancelled all of my plans.
+It cannot be any less than a decade.
+So I could not ask for more and happily cancelled all of my plans.
 I took one day leave and we went for shirdi darshan on 26th.
 He wanted me to have divine blessings.
 Although I am not a believer, I prefer to respect other’s belief.
 We visited the famous Shirdi and the Shani Shingnapur.
 Later one is well known for God Shani’s temple and holds a place in The Guinness book of World Records.

 A book that makes you sad in a good way.
 A cute and dark-humored tale of love of two terminally ill teens, struggle of an only child to leave less and leeser scars on the lives of her parents, courageous efforts of a kid to die gracefully by giving everyday its best.
 A story that reminds you how precious moments can be if lived to the fullest, no matter how short they are.